giltayar/module-resolution-from-the-ground-up/04-nodejs-require-module-resolution/03-nodejs-require-summary/README.md

 - If found, great.

-- If not, look for a folder with that name, and look for an `index.js` or `package.json`.
+- If not, look for a directory with that name, and look for an `index.js` or `package.json`.
-  In essence treat that folder like a package folder, from the algorithm for bare specifiers
+  In essence treat that directory like a package directory, from the algorithm for bare specifiers

 ## Module resolution for bare specifiers